White Sox open to inquiries on Abreu, Garcia

 Abreu has averaged 31 homers, 102 RBIs and a .524 slugging percentage since coming to Major League Baseball from his native Cuba in 2014.
 He led the American League with 343 total bases this season.

-"He's obviously extremely productive between the white lines, and he's extremely important in our clubhouse,'' Hahn said.
+"He's obviously extremely productive between the white lines, and he's extremely important in our clubhouse,'' Hahn said of Abreu.
 "He plays an important leadership role that we value.
 He's a mentor to our young players.
 In terms of his work ethic and preparation, he's what you want in a player.
 That matters to us.''

-"He's fulfilling the promise that many people projected for him over the last several years,'' Hahn said, "and he's entering what is usually a player's peak, so that's a player who would be handy to have around as you're trying to win a championship.
-There are certainly arguments in favor of trying to find a way to (maintain) control at some point.''
+"He's fulfilling the promise that many people projected for him over the last several years,'' Hahn said of Garcia, "and he's entering what is usually a player's peak, so that's a player who would be handy to have around as you're trying to win a championship.
+There are certainly arguments in favor of trying to find a way to [maintain] control at some point.''